FrederikTobner/Cellox/README.md

 ## Functions

-A [Function](https://github.com/FrederikTobner/Cellox/wiki/Functions) in Cellox is a group of statements that together perform a task.
+A [Function](https://github.com/FrederikTobner/Cellox/wiki/Functions) in Cellox is a group of statements, that together perform a task.
 Cellox also offers some [native functions](https://github.com/FrederikTobner/Cellox/wiki/Native-Functions) that are implemented in C.

 ## Classes